kilimanjjjaro/wrkload-api/README.md

 ## Acknowledgements

-Thanks for these awesome resources that were used during the development:
+I am grateful to these incredible resources and people who directly or indirectly helped me in the development of this project:

 - <https://mailtrap.io>
 - <https://www.thunderclient.com>